JournalJuly 4, 20267 min read

 What the template costs you later

-The trouble starts when the website is supposed to do something — bring inquiries, sell products, rank in search, represent a brand that competes on quality.
+The trouble starts when the website is supposed to do something — bring enquiries, sell products, perform in search, represent a brand that competes on quality.
 Then the trade-offs surface:

-• Every change fights the theme.
-Templates are easy to fill and hard to change.
-The moment you want the layout to serve your content instead of the demo's content, you're paying developer hours to wrestle a structure that was never yours.
+• Changes can get expensive.
+Templates are easy to fill and, if chosen mainly on how the demo looks, hard to change.
+The moment you want the layout to serve your content instead of the demo's content, you're paying developer hours to bend a structure that was never designed for you.

 None of this is a scandal.
-It's just the actual shape of the deal.
+These are just the real trade-offs.

 What "custom" actually means (it's not about the technology)